The Amusement Park: Reception

 On Rotten Tomatoes, the film has an approval rating of 97% based on 76 reviews, with an average rating of 7.8/10.
 The website's critics consensus reads: "A blunt yet visceral depiction of society's treatment of the elderly, The Amusement Park sees George A. Romero exploring a different -- yet still chilling -- type of terror."
 On Metacritic, the film has a weighted average score of 77 out of 100, based on 16 critics, indicating "generally favorable reviews".

 Peter Bradshaw, writing for The Guardian, gave the film three out of five stars, calling it "an absurdist nightmare."
 Chris Evangelista of /Film gave the film a score of 10 out of 10, writing: "I can't remember the last time a film shook me like this."
 Jim Vorel of Paste called The Amusement Park "a strange, occasionally mesmerizing film that is not often pleasant to look at, but contains an air of nihilistic doom that is often effectively disturbing."
 Screen Anarchys Jaime Grijalba Gómez called it a miracle to be able to see the previously lost film but lamented that sometimes its "metaphors are too obvious."

-The film ranks on Rotten Tomatoes' Best Horror Movies of 2021.
+The film was ranked #22 on Rotten Tomatoes' Best Horror Movies of 2021 list.